openhive-network/HAfAH/doc/HAF_Detailed_Deployment.md

 4. `cmake -DCMAKE_BUILD_TYPE=Release .. -GNinja`
 5. `ninja`

+You can also use a [scripts/build.sh](./scripts/build.sh) script which encapsulates above process.
+All what it needs, are paths to source and binary directories (see --help message for details).

 ### Choose a version of Postgres to compile with
 CMake variable `POSTGRES_INSTALLATION_DIR` is used to point to the installation folder with PostgreSQL binaries.
-By default it is `/usr/lib/postgresql/12/bin` - place where Postgres v.12 is installed on Ubuntu.
+By default it is `/usr/lib/postgresql/<POSTGRES_VERSION>/bin` - place where Postgres RDBMS is installed on Ubuntu.
 An example of choosing a different version of Postgres:
 1. create build directory, for example in HAF source's root dir: `mkdir build`
 2. `cd build`
-3. `cmake -DPOSTGRES_INSTALLATION_DIR=/usr/lib/postgresql/13/bin -GNinja ..`
+3. `cmake -DPOSTGRES_INSTALLATION_DIR=/usr/lib/postgresql/15/bin -GNinja ..`
 4. `ninja`

 # Setup of a directly-hosted HAF server

+## 1. One-step solution
+Direct host deployment can be significantly simplified by using a [scripts/setup_haf_instance.sh](./scripts/setup_haf_instance.sh) script, which encapsulates all setup steps described below.
+See `--help` output for details.

+If someone would like to perform all steps manually, paragraphs below will cover required actions.

 ## 1. Configure PostgreSQL cluster
 Compiled PostgreSQL plugins and extensions have to be installed in a postgres cluster.
-The best method to do this is to execute the command below in the build directory (typically requires root privilieges):
+The best method to do this is to execute the command in the build directory (requires root privilieges):
-- `sudo ninja install`
+- `sudo scripts/setup_postgres.sh --host="$POSTGRES_HOST" --port="$POSTGRES_PORT" --haf-admin-account="$HAF_ADMIN_ACCOUNT" --haf-binaries-dir="$HAF_BINARY_DIR" --haf-database-store="$HAF_TABLESPACE_LOCATION"
+`

-This will copy plugins to the Postgres cluster `$libdir/plugins` directory and exstensions to `<postgres_shared_dir>/extension`.
+This will copy plugins to the Postgres cluster `$libdir/plugins` directory and extensions to `<postgres_shared_dir>/extension`.
+Above script also will create required databse roles on you Postgres cluster.

 You can check the `$libdir` with command: `pg_config --pkglibdir`, and the shared dir with `pg_config --sharedir`